 Spousal support (alimony) in Florida is not automatic — courts consider factors like marriage length, each spouse's income, and standard of living.
-Florida recognizes several types of alimony including bridge-the-gap, rehabilitative, durational, and permanent, depending on the length of the marriage and each spouse's needs.
+Florida reformed its alimony laws in 2023 (SB 1416), eliminating permanent alimony for most cases.
+Courts now award bridge-the-gap, rehabilitative, or durational alimony depending on the length of the marriage and each spouse's needs.

 Understanding spousal support & alimony in Florida is one of the most important steps in your divorce preparation.
 This guide covers what Florida law requires, what to expect, and how to prepare — in plain language, not legalese.